-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 4.5 How is executive compensation typically aligned with ESG strategy in your jurisdiction?

 There is a consistent and growing practice of including ESG-related performance and outcomes as one of the factors to consider in determining executive compensation.
-In the KPMG 2021 CEO Outlook survey, 63% of CEOs in Singapore reported that their remuneration is tied to ESG outcomes.
-The Sustainability Reporting Review Report 2021 indicated that 26% of Singapore Exchange Securities Trading Limited-listed issuers linked top executive remuneration to ESG performance.
-This shows that executive compensation is linked not only to ESG strategy, but also to the effectiveness of such strategies.
+In the KPMG 2021 CEO Outlook survey, 63% of CEOs in Singapore reported that their remuneration was tied to ESG outcomes.
+However, more recent data from the SGX Sustainability Reporting Review 2023 revealed that only 16% of listed issuers linked top executive remuneration to sustainability performance – a significant decrease from 26% in 2021.
+This decline suggests that while sustainability reporting has improved, the alignment of executive compensation with ESG outcomes has weakened in recent years.
+Nevertheless, the growing emphasis on ESG strategy among companies indicates a continuing need to reinforce the link between executive pay and the effectiveness of such strategies.

 4.6 What best practices should be considered in relation to the design and implementation of ESG strategy?

-First, companies should understand the ESG-related targets and strategy that they are setting and pursuing, and how these align with their overall business and strategy.
 It is important to think not only about the positive impact that the company's targets and strategy could have on the environment and the community in which it is operating, but also about the 'sustainability' of the effort required to implement the strategy and meet the targets in terms of the company's ability to make continued progress in the long run.
 This helps to ensure that the company is not merely 'jumping on the bandwagon'.

-Second, companies should not only take care to focus only on climate-related targets, but also remain cognisant of the 'social' and 'governance' components of 'ESG' – in particular, the impact that their business and operations may have on the communities in which they operate.
+Second, companies should not only take care to focus on climate-related targets, but also remain cognisant of the 'social' and 'governance' components of 'ESG' – in particular, the impact that their business and operations may have on the communities in which they operate.

 Third, companies should select the reporting standards and frameworks that are most applicable to them, bearing in mind the best practices in this regard as set out in question 3.4.
-Companies should ensure that they can comply with the chosen standards and framework so that they can clearly communicate their ESG strategy, targets and progress.
+Companies should ensure that they can comply with the chosen standards and frameworks, so that they can clearly communicate their ESG strategy, targets and progress.

 Ultimately, commitment to ESG and sustainability is a long-term play.
 Any company that is unable to demonstrate tangible commitment to the cause and measurable results in the long run may risk jeopardising its reputation and credibility.